Welcoming jealousy and envy!

 Jealousy and envy in The Art of Empathy

-In my new book, The Art of Empathy, I explore jealousy and envy in a number of areas, most particularly in the chapters on the development of empathy in children, and on the ways that jealousy and envy play out in the workplace.
+In The Art of Empathy, I explore jealousy and envy in a number of areas, most particularly in the chapters on the development of empathy in children, and on the ways that jealousy and envy play out in the workplace.

 What I notice with children especially is that jealousy and envy are essentially not allowed.
-Children are admonished to not have a sense of ownership or “selfness:” they’re told to share their toys, their parents, their friends, and everything else.
+Children are usually told to to share their toys, their parents, their friends, and everything else, and not to want things or people all to themselves.
 As such, most children grow up without much healthy experience of jealousy or envy.
 These two emotions often get shoved into the shadow, which causes a lot of trouble.

 Jealousy and envy have tremendous amounts of social information and wisdom to share with you, and Ethical Empathic Gossip is a safe and fun way to engage with these emotions, learn their language, and discover their gifts.
 Thank you, jealousy and envy!